 Situated in a rapidly gentrifying former industrial area, it offers a strong alternative to the faux-Victorian semis that are all too common in downtown Toronto.
 The existing site is bordered by residential properties, a body shop, and converted warehouse office space.

-High quality materials were used wherever possible such as smooth manganese iron spot brick, Brazilian Ipe wood canopies, the use of corrugated metal siding is a nod to the industrial background of this neighbourhood, aluminum floor to ceiling glazed window framing system, siding and feature elements complete the design.
+High quality materials were used wherever possible such as smooth manganese iron spot brick, Brazilian ipe wood canopies.
+The corrugated metal siding is a nod to the industrial background of this neighbourhood while aluminum floor-to-ceiling glazed window framing system, siding, and feature elements complete the design.